-If you’re a new business, or relatively new, I’m going to take a guess that social media is high up there on your to-do list.
+If you’re a new business, or relatively new, I’m going to take a guess that a big social media following is high up there on your to-do list.

 I get no points for guessing that.
 It’s no secret that a prominent social media following can do wonders for a new business.
 Given the right circumstances, it can change the fortunes of a business overnight.